WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 the control value, but I also saw it for setting other numbers.
 I tried to keep my click speeds slow to make sure I was not doing actual double-clicks, but Test Case Studio still captured it as a double click.

+> Testing steps are sometimes ambiguous.
+You could formally lock them down in the step
+> instructions, although it is sometimes more useful and more efficiently to express the
+> steps with variation.
+Use the ambiguity to your testing advantage.
+Doing exactly the same
+> thing every time you test is sometimes a symptom of growing numb and blinding yourself
+> to what is happening.